MMMaric/Caffe_bar_project_v2/README.md

 # Caffe Bar Project_v2

---> About : Caffe bar project - new and better version of caffe bar project website.
+---> About : Caffe bar project - new and better version of caffe bar project website.

---> Technologies used :
+---> Technologies used :

     1. HTML
     2. CSS
     3. Bootstrap
     4. Javascript

-<b>--> How to use:</b>
+<b>---> How to use:</b>

     1. Download ZIP file or clone it into your computer.
     2. Right click on index.html